nkurtz12/nkurtz12.github.io/project1_page.md

-**Project description:** This project was made in QGIS.
-The Map is a map which displays the geomorphology of Alaska.
+**Project description:** For this project, I wanted to see how Income in the Denver Metro Area changed over time.
+I used the time period of 2015 to 2019 to observe how income changed for each census tract in the Denver Metro Area.

 <img src="images/2015.png"/>